English

 • Regular self-examination of the breast (at least once a month)

-• Regular checkup with an oncologist in case of strong family history
+• Regular checkup with an oncologist in case of a strong family history

-The treatment of breast cancer is mainly dependent on stage it is identified.
+The treatment of breast cancer is mainly dependent on the stage it is identified.
 If the patient presents it at the early stages, it is possible to cure the disease and prevent death due to cancer.
-There are many treatment options available like surgery, chemotherapy, radiotherapy, hormonal therapy and targeted therapy.
+There are many treatment options available, like surgery, chemotherapy, radiotherapy, hormonal therapy and targeted therapy.
 Surgery is required in all the stages, except stage 4.
-The other modalities of treatment are decided to depend on stage and type of cancer.
+The other modalities of treatment are decided depending on the stage and type of cancer.

 Many patients ask about the possibility of breast preservation in cancer.
-The answer is YES, it is possible to preserve breast with or without reconstruction and all patients do not require complete removal of the breast.
+The answer is YES, it is possible to preserve the breast with or without reconstruction, and not all patients do not require complete removal of the breast.
 We can even reconstruct the breast after complete removal with good plastic surgery support.

 Tips for Breast Cancer Prevention

-1. Healthy lifestyle: regular exercise, healthy eating habits, reduce fat intake
+1. Healthy lifestyle: regular exercise, healthy eating habits, reduced fat intake

-2. Addition of vegetables and fruits in your diet helps in maintaining a healthy body weight
+2. The addition of vegetables and fruits to your diet helps in maintaining a healthy body weight

 4. Don’t smoke or drink alcohol in excess